 The difference between crafted Facebook Ads designed to convert, and a post Facebook suggested to be boosted is worlds apart.

 Here are a few of the most important reasons small businesses should be running Facebook Ads.

 1.)
 Finding Users Where They Are

 As I’ve already covered, users are all over Facebook at huge numbers that seem to be steadily growing.
 Compare this to the number of people who record TV shows just so they can fast forward through commercials, or change stations when the radio goes to a commercial break.
 Facebook users are a captive audience across broad demographic ranges.
-With a solid message there is a huge opportunity here for most business to find and reach potential customers.
+With a solid message, there is a huge opportunity here for most businesses to find and reach potential customers.

 2.)
 The Ability To Target Customers

 Facebook knows a scary “Big Brother” amount of data on all of us.
 When constructing Facebook Ads you can target very specifically the users you want to reach.
-Some areas include: household income, what kind of music they like, what sports they watch, if they are in the market for a new car, etc.
+Some areas include household income, what kind of music they like, what sports they watch, if they are in the market for a new car, etc.

 The chance to advertise to worldwide duplicates of my best customers is powerful.
 I can even set up multiple audiences and run tests to see which data points increase my conversions!

 Unlike traditional media, Facebook tracks how many users see an ad (“Impressions”), and how many interact with it (“Clicks”).
 I can measure how successful my ads are performing and know if my Call To Action is occurring.
 At any given time I can run multiple ads and find which ones are performing the best, and double down.
 If I understand the basic math behind digital marketing sales, my ads should almost always be profitable!